How To Clear Cache On iPad (The #1 EASIEST Method)

-The other type of cache on the iPad is for individual applications and the data they use.
+There is another type of cache on the iPad.
+It is for individual applications and the data they use.
 Unfortunately, there’s no one-size fits all solution here, as different apps handle caching in different ways.

-- Some applications have a clear cache option under iOS Settings and then looking at the app preferences for that app.
+- Some applications have a clear cache option found in the iPadOS Settings app, and then looking at the app preferences for a particular app.

-- Others, however, require you to actually into the apps’ own setting menu to clear its cache data.
+- Others, however, require you to actually into the apps’ own settings menu to clear its cache data.

 Benefits of Clearing Cache (The #1 Reason You Should Do It…)